 The output stage consists of two CoolGaNTM 600V switches in half-bridge configuration.
-The switches are characterized by a typical $R{ds(on)}$ of 500 mΩ @ 25 °C. And thanks to the current driving concept, this value increases by a comparably moderate 85 % @ 150 °C. As typical for GaN, gate and output charges are very small and there is no reverse recovery charge due to the lack of a physical body diode (for more information please refer to [1]).
+The switches are characterized by a typical R{dson} of 140 mΩ @ 25 °C. And thanks to the current driving concept, this value increases by a comparably moderate 85 % @ 150 °C. As typical for GaN, gate and output charges are very small (3 and 16 nC, resp.) and there is no reverse recovery charge due to the lack of a physical body diode (for more information please refer to [1]).